Realistic Large-Scale Fine-Depth Dehazing Dataset from 3D Videos: Conclusion

 \section{Conclusion}

-We propose a new, large-scale, and diverse dehazing dataset, which contains real outdoor scenes.
+We propose a new, large-scale, high-definition and diverse dehazing dataset, which contains real outdoor scenes.
 We select high quality stereo images of real outdoor scenes and render haze on them using depth from stereo pair.
 Comparing with previous datasets, our dataset is more realistic due to our high-quality depth.
 We demonstrate that using this proposed dataset greatly improves the dehazing performance on real scenes.
-In addition, we design a simple physics inspired network model and train it on our proposed dataset.
-In this way, our approach outperforms other methods by a large margin and is the only one runs at a real time speed.
-Our dataset is a good complement to existing dehazing dataset and our method provides a practical dehazing solution that are both efficient and effective.
-We will make the resources available for further dehazing researches.
+Our dataset is a good complement to existing dehazing datasets and our method provides a practical dehazing solution that is both efficient and effective.
+We will make the resources available for further dehazing research.